-The conference brochure will be mailed in late February.
-To download the brochure, please click here.
-To be placed on our mailing list or to be mailed a brochure, please contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email at: email@example.com or by phone at:516.323.3554.
+To download a brochure, click here.
+The conference brochure will be mailed in late Jnauary/early February.
+To be placed on our mailing list or to be mailed a brochure, please contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email at: firstname.lastname@example.org or by phone at:516.323.3554.

 Clinical Mental Health Counseling Program

 Please click here for the webpage for the Master of Science Program in Clinical Mental Health Counseling at Molloy College.